QuantEcon/QuantEcon.py/README.md

 #### About Git / GitHub

-This code repository is hosted by [Github](http://github.com).
+This code repository is hosted by [GitHub](http://github.com).
 The primary function of GitHub is to host open source code repositories in a manner that facilitates sharing and collaboration.

 If you wand to learn a bit more about Git and GitHub, you'll find it's an excellent investment.
-A good place to start is the [Github help page](https://help.github.com/).
+A good place to start is the [GitHub help page](https://help.github.com/).